 Most of the genetic material inside a cell is found in a small structure called the nucleus.
 Pathologists can see the nucleus by adding a stain called H&E to the tissue.
 Pathologists use the word hyperchromasia to describe a nucleus that looks darker than normal when examined under the microscope.
 Another word for hyperchromasia is hyperchromatic.

 A nucleus can show hyperchromasia for different reasons.
 Non-cancerous cells often show hyperchromasia when they are injured.
 Pathologists sometimes describe these cells as reactive.
-Some cancers are also made almost entirely of cells showing hyperchromasia.
-In this situation, the hyperchromasia used to support the diagnosis.
+Hyperchromasia can also be seen in pre-cancerous conditions such as dysplasia and in many different types of cancers.
+In these situations, hyperchromasia is used to support the diagnosis.